-Bullhorn Arts and Education is an artist and volunteer-led nonprofit collective that amplifies Durham, North Carolina-area music through play, performance, and possibility.
-Some of our activities include organizing concerts, offering workshops, and managing the Ellerbee Creek Music online “record” label.
+Bullhorn Arts and Education is an artist and volunteer-led 501(c)(3) nonprofit organization that amplifies Durham, North Carolina-area music through play, performance, and possibility.
+We help artists and audiences learn, grow and connect to each other through concerts, workshops, and other initiatives.
 We receive funding from people like you and through grants from the Durham and NC Arts Councils.

 Board of Directors